XXRadeonXFX/git_assignment_HeroVired/README.md

 - Division
 - Square Root Calculation

+Additionally, this repository includes a Geometry Calculator that can calculate:
+- Area of a circle

 ## Features
 - Perform basic arithmetic calculations
 - Handles division safely
 - Supports square root calculations
+- Calculate the area of a circle

 ## Installation
 Clone the repository and navigate to the project directory: